35 National Parks You Can Tour Online Right Now

 The Clara Barton National Historic Site

 With this virtual tour of the Clara Barton National Historic Site in Glen Echo, Maryland, you can explore Barton’s home, which includes three stories and 12 refurbished rooms.
 The tour is best experienced with headphones so you can listen to recordings of Clara Barton as you tour the house.
 Kids will even enjoy this tour since there are so many interactive activities and they get a printable certificate of completion after the tour and activities are over.
-Barton, of course, was the founder and first president of the American Red Cross; see photos of the 20 most inspiring Red Cross rescues.
+Barton, of course, was the founder and first president of the American Red Cross.

 Hot Springs National Park